yncy0/monthsary/README.md

 ```

 *Warning: if you are on Linux, Docker is not included in root permission.
 If that's the case you can include it on root permissions or run it with ```sudo``` command.*

+## License
+All the assets, mostly the 3d stuff, shall attributed.
+Look more at (LICENSE)[https://github.com/Yncy0/monthsary/blob/docs/readme/LICENSE]